turingschool/backend-curriculum-site/module3/lessons/building_an_api.md

 #### RESTful Wrap-Up

-REST is language-agnostics, and is a standard we should continue to build, but we ARE allowed some flexibility.
+REST is language-agnostic, and is a standard we should continue to build, but we ARE allowed some flexibility.

 ---